FueledByOCHD/Realms-Invasion-Info-Center/DonateToRI.md

 ### **Introduction**

-I use patreon to allow the users of my works to support me to allow me to devote more time into making the whole Project Realms the best It can be.
+I use patreon to allow the users of my works to support me to allow me to devote more time into making the whole Project Realms the best it can be.

 ### **Tiers**